louishenrifranc/ud851-Exercises/README.md

 </PreferenceScreen>
 ```
 * Back in the SettingsFragment file, use the method ```addPreferencesFromRessource(R.xml.id_xml_file);
-* Modify the settings activity if not done to display the new PreferenceScreen.
+* Modify the settings activity xml file, if not done, to display the new PreferenceScreen.
 ```xml
 <fragment xmlns:android="http://schemas.android.com/apk/res/android"
     android:id="@+id/activity_settings"